 Maryland’s beach scene is centered around Ocean City and Assateague Island, but those two destinations offer very different experiences.

-If you want warmer water, tropical scenery, and a more island-style beach trip, compare Maryland with Hawaii, the Ultimate Hawaii Travel Guide, or the Caribbean.
+If you want warmer water, tropical scenery, and a more island-style beach trip, compare Maryland with the Ultimate Hawaii Travel Guide or the Ultimate Caribbean Travel Guide.
 If you want a convenient East Coast beach trip with boardwalk fun and a lot of family activity, Maryland can be a smart fit.

 Best Chesapeake Bay Trips in Maryland